Chipembi Girls Champion Climate Smart Agriculture

 For instance, chicken droppings from the poultry feed into the beef enterprise as it is used as feed for animals.
 At the same time, animal waste is used to fertilise vegetables and maize fields.

 To improve soil fertility, the school keeps animals in a kraal for three years before shifting them to another location on the farm.
-While they are in the kraal, they defecate thereby enriching the soil with organic nutrients.
+While they are in the kraal, they defecate on the soil thereby enriching it with organic nutrients.

 A cabbage field at Chipembi Girls' School farm